hrvthzslt/personal-site/content/posts/unite-the-files-with-the-unity-build-technique/index.md

     chmod +x sysperc
 ```

-This is a lot of steps for a small program, so what is happening here?
-The source files are being compiled one by on into object files.
+That’s a lot of steps for a small program, so what is happening here?
+The source files are being compiled one by one into object files.
 Object files are machine code files that are not yet linked together.
-Finally, all the object files are linked together into a single executable file.
+Finally, all the object files are linked into a single executable, which can be executed without a trial.

-The main reason why I did this that I read this in the book I learn C from, but besides my fanaticism there are some advantages to this method:
+The main reason I did this is that I read about it in the book I learned C from, but besides my fanaticism, there are some advantages to this method:

-The object files can be disassembled and inspected individually, which means we can see the machine instructions generated for each source file.
+The object files can be disassembled and inspected individually, so we can see the machine instructions generated for each source file.

 ```bash
 $ objdump -da build/modules/common.o